 [ This version is optimized for online viewing.
 To request an exhibition/screening copy, please contact the artist. ]

-“The Dis/Appeared” (2018) is an experimental video essay that examines the totalizing imposition of colonial perception in contemporary Palestine.
+“The Dis/Appeared: 25 Notes on Colonial Regimes of Perception” (2018) is an experimental video essay that examines the totalizing imposition of colonial perception in contemporary Palestine.
 The project theorizes the Israeli state’s establishment of perceptual regimes that confine the colonized to the liminal thresholds of view, never allowing Palestinians to entirely appear or disappear but instead perpetually rendering them dis/appeared.
 Through narration and a montage of images that are at once ordinary and unsettling, the video essay gives an account of settler-colonial instantiations of power while also proposing a tactical repertoire to be taken up against colonial rule.
 The project was produced over the course of 2017 while the artist was living and teaching in the West Bank of Palestine, and is the first part of a series of films, installations, and texts that examine the conjuncture of coloniality, governmentality, and memory in global contexts.